November 2015 Paris attacks: Attacks

-Stade de France explosions
+Stade de France bombings

 Three explosions occurred near the country's national sports stadium, the Stade de France, in the suburb of Saint-Denis, resulting in four deaths, including the three suicide bombers.
-The terrorists involved included one French native of Algerian descent, Bilal Hadfi, age 20 and the youngest member of the nine Paris attackers; as well as two Iraqis later identified only as Ahmad al-Mohammed & M al-Mahmod (Ali al-Iraqi).
-Authorities were unable to determine the two Iraqi nationals exact names and precise ages as they were believed to have been carrying forged passports in order to gain entry into France.
 The explosions happened at 21:16, 21:19, and 21:53.
 At the time, the stadium was hosting an international friendly football match between France and Germany, which President Hollande was attending.
-The suicide bombers arrived slightly late for the game, and eyewitness reports indicated they did not have tickets, resulting in them being turned away by security guards several times.
+The suicide bombers arrived slightly late for the game, two of them wearing Bayern-Munich tracksuits as disguises, and eyewitness reports indicated they did not have tickets, resulting in them being turned away by security guards several times.

 The first explosion near the stadium occurred about 20 minutes after the start of the game.
-The first bomber, Bilal Hadfi was prevented from entering the stadium after a security guard patted him down and found the explosive vest.
+The first bomber, a man under the pseudonym 'Ahmad al-Mohammad', was prevented from entering the stadium after a security guard patted him down and found the explosive vest.
 A few seconds after being turned away, he detonated the vest outside the security gate, killing himself and a bystander.
-Investigators later surmised that Hadfi had planned to detonate his vest within the stadium, triggering the crowd's panicked exit onto the streets where two other bombers were lying in wait.
-Three minutes after the first bombing, the second bomber, blew himself up outside another security gate.
-Another 23 minutes after that, the third bomber's vest detonated near the stadium.
+Investigators later surmised that the first bomber had planned to detonate his vest within the stadium, triggering the crowd's panicked exit onto the streets where the two other bombers were lying in wait.
+Three minutes after the first bombing, the second bomber, a man under the pseudonym 'M al-Mahmod', blew himself up outside another security gate after repeatedly failing to find and enter a crowd of people.
+Another 34 minutes after that, Bilal Hadfi's vest detonated outside a McDonald's restaurant.
+Moments before, a woman encountered him in an alley and he asked her for directions to the McDonald's.
+As the explosion happened, people were being evacuated out of the McDonald's restaurant.
 According to some reports, the location of the third explosion was at a McDonald's restaurant, where over 50 people were injured, seven seriously; others state the bomb detonated some distance away from any discernible target.